1. Help Center

 In the top right corner, you will see the time-saved counter.
 This is the number of hours you would have spent doing webinars if you hadn’t chosen to automate them.
 This is calculated by multiplying the number of total sessions attended by the length of your webinar (total sessions x length of video).
 This is a great way to measure eWebinar’s impact on your productivity, content accessibility and workflow.

 On the left, you’ll find a summary paragraph that allows you to easily share the success of your eWebinar with anyone who isn’t using the platform.
-This summary includes valuable information on attendance and engagement rates, and can be easily duplicated with the copy text button.
+This summary includes valuable information on attendance and engagement rates, and can be easily shared with the copy text button.

 Screen Shot 2021-05-05 at 6.49.02 PM